frictionlessdata/website/site/adoption/README.md

 <big><strong>Projects and collaborations that use Frictionless.</strong></big>

 The Frictionless Data project provides software and standards to work with data.
-On this page we'de like to share projects and collaborations using Frictionless.
-There are pilots curated by the Frictionless Team and community projects that uses our toolkit.
+On this page we share projects and collaborations that use Frictionless, including collaborations curated with the Frictionless Team and also community projects that use our toolkit.

 :::tip
 If you use Frictionless in your work and want to share it with community, please write to the Frictionless Team using any available contact provided on this site and we will add your project to this page.
 :::

-## Community Pilots
+## Pilot Collaborations

-At Frictionless Data we work closely with data reaserachers and institutions helping them to integrate Frictionless into their workflow.
+We work closely with data researchers and institutions to help them integrate Frictionless into their workflow.
+Click on individual Pilots to learn more.

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">